Some of the companies I’ve directly angel invested in thus far:

 - 2022 – Complete – creating compensation transparency for candidates and employers

+Generally speaking, companies that I’ve invested in but are not listed here are omitted because they haven’t yet launched publicly.
 Similarly, this list omits companies that I’ve invested in through syndicates, as an LP, etc.

+With the caveat that I don’t pursue most investment opportunities that come my way, you are welcome to send me a pitch deck.
 After reviewing the pitch deck, if it seems like a good mutual fit, I’ll work with you to setup time.

 While I do occasionally invest, I do not advise startups: I already have family, hobbies and a full-time job, thank you, very much.